Codenic Clean Architecture

 Creating a Data Model

-from the sqlbrite package allows us to create and fetch data from the SQL database in JSON format.
-Hence, we need to add a JSON serialization/deserialization feature to our NoteEntryModel
+The BriteDatabase from the package allows us to create and fetch data from the SQL database in JSON format.
+Hence, we need to add a JSON serialization/deserialization feature to our NoteEntryModel.

 import 'package:infrastructure/data_sources/sqlbrite/sqlbrite_data_source.dart';